chnm/relec-website/README.md

 To preview the site locally, including draft and future content, run `make preview`.

-To build for production, run `make build` and to deploy run `make deploy`.
+To build for production, run `make build` (which will compile and minify the site) and to deploy run `make deploy`.

+## Design

+The `gulpfile` compiles SCSS and CSS sources from Node, as well as the project's own customizations, into a single `app.css` file used site-wide for the design.
+This is placed under the `static/css` directory.